adriankobras/swiftGPT/README.md

 ## todos

-- Try different techniques to prevent overfitting (regularization, model simplification, hyperparameter tuning)
+- Try different techniques to prevent overfitting
+- Use OpenAI BPE tokenizer instead of string to index
 - Finetune a pretrained GPT-2 model to TS lyrics

+##

+Note: The original Readme can be seen [here](https://github.com/karpathy/nanoGPT/blob/master/README.md)